anfindsen/CorrelationEqCausation/docs/index.markdown

   <img src="images/T_SNE_personal_no_augmented.png" width="49%" />
 </div>

-We still see regions to avoid being in if we want to win an oscar, but this is a bit harder now.
+We still see regions to avoid being in if we want to win an Oscar, but this is a bit harder now.

 Now that we have a feel for how the features vary, lets dive in and rigorously evaluate the impact of every personal feature.